edeno/Better-Science-Code/src/presentation.md

 We have a scientific obligation to ensure the correctness of our programs.

 <aside class='notes'>
 I think it is a mistake to think that only "programmers" working for companies need to bother with writing good code.

 You are a programmer dealing with complex programs.

+Need to put the same amount of effort as performing the experiment or writing the paper.
 </aside>

 ------------------